 - Strasbourg - Marckolsheim line (steam originally, then electric after 1925/26): 20 Oct.
 1886 - 1 Oct.
 1955 (interrupted in 1944 due to war damage, restarted 4 Nov.
 1945, but only as far as Boofzheim)

 - Strasbourg - Ottrott line (always electric): 16 Jan.
 1930 - 31 March 1955

 - Strasbourg - Truchtersheim line (steam originally, then electric after 1925/26): 30 Sept.
 1887 - 4 Oct.
 1953 (with interruption, 1 Oct.
 1937 - 7 Aug.
 1938) (branch Dingsheim - Westhoffen, 1 July 1903 - 19 Aug.
 1953)

 Note: As Strasbourg belonged to Germany before 1918, its tram network originally extended across the Rhine to the city of Kehl and the countryside beyond.
 But these connections were interrupted in 1918, and never restarted.
-Therefore, dates and other information related to the right bank of the Rhine are not mentioned on this page..
+Tram service using modern trams was, however, restored across the Rhine on 28 Apr.
+2017.